katan42/netpractice/README.md

 ```
 then navigate to `http://localhost:49242` (or whatever port you chose).

+### Exporting a configuration

+Once every field on a level is filled in and the interface confirms all hosts can reach each other, use the **Export** button in the training interface to download that level's configuration as a JSON file.
+Rename it to match the level number (`levelN.json`) and move it to the repository root.

+### Submission requirements

+- All 10 levels must be solved and exported.
+- The 10 exported configuration files — `level1.json` through `level10.json`, one per level — must be placed at the root of this repository.
+- Each file must reflect a configuration that the training interface has validated as correct (all required hosts able to communicate).

 ## 🧠 Concepts I worked through

 ### 🔢 What an IP address actually is